cube3power/atsd/rule-engine/notifications/custom.md

 ## Placeholders

-The [placeholders](../placeholders.md) are supported in the Endpoint URL, request parameter names and values, request headers, and the payload content.
+[Placeholders](../placeholders.md) are supported in the Endpoint URL, request parameter names and values, request headers, and the payload content.

 The placeholders are substituted with actual field values when the request is initiated.